awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :First, I consider of definite interest anything from :the business of as good a customer as you.
 As director of :our division, I am to continue handling building material.
- :My judgment on all the evidence, which I send herewith :enclosed in a second envelope, is one of complete approval.
+ :My judgement on all the evidence, which I send herewith :enclosed in a second envelope, is one of complete approval.
  :Let me have a contract covering the earliest delivery date.
  :Are you advising me what increase in your discount is to be